-If you are interested in learning more about legal requirements and guidelines for healthcare professionals working with victims of domestic violence and sexual assault, the following links might be helpful:
+If you are a medical professional who is interested in learning more about legal requirements and guidelines for healthcare professionals working with victims of domestic violence and sexual assault, the following links might be helpful:

 American Medical Association Diagnostic and Treatment Guidelines on Domestic Violence

 Physicians’ guidelines on how to assess and treat violence and abuse.

 National Consensus Guidelines to Identifying and Responding to Domestic Violence Victimization in Health Care Settings

 Publication discussing effective responses to victims of domestic violence in health care settings and offers recommendations on whom to screen, how often and in what settings.

 National Institute of Justice: Documenting Domestic Violence

 How health care providers can help victims by documenting the abuse.